Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Applications to asymptotic geometric analysis

-In this subsection, we prove the small-ball inequality for $1$--unconditional norms in position of minimal $M$, which matches the estimate in Corollary~\ref{cor: 1 unc}.
+In this subsection, we prove the small-ball inequality for $1$--unconditional norms in position of minimal $M$, which matches the estimate in Theorem~\ref{thm:1-unc}.
 For this, we augment the above argument, based on Theorem~\ref{thm:hyper-sb}, with specially constructed norm replacement.
-The proof can be repeated for the $\ell$--position with minor modifications, so we will state the main result for both.
+The proof can be repeated for the $\ell$--position with minor modifications, so we will provide the details only for the former.